 Paul Pogba is one of the most naturally talented footballers in the world and when he's at his best, he's a creative centrepiece in United's side – see those seven assists in the early stages of the season.
 But while the French midfielder is undoubtedly talented, he's a lightning rod for criticism, a luxury attacker and his move to the left-wing has prompted questions about what his best position is in a United team that seemingly has no room for him.

 Pogba has reported swung to and fro over signing a new contract at Old Trafford and extending his stay past next season.
 The United hierarchy don't know what to do with him, either.
-The World Cup winner is free to talk to other clubs from January, though - and it doesn't seem like he'll missed all that much by many fans, should he depart in the summer.
+The World Cup winner is free to talk to other clubs and it doesn't seem like he'll missed all that much by many fans, should he depart in the summer.

 2. Jesse Lingard